Running Jobs Through Scheduler (SLURM)

 #SBATCH --time=01:00:00

-#SBATCH --comment etc # Refer to the Table of SBATCH option name per application
+#SBATCH --comment xxx # Refer to the Table of SBATCH option name per application

 module purge

-※ Example of using 2 nodes and 4 processes per node (total of 8 MPI processes)
+※ Example of occupying 2 nodes and using 4 processes per node (total of 8 MPI processes)

 • CPU Hybrid (OpenMP+MPI) Program